ejpjapan/opt_trade/README.md

-# Historical simulation engin is deprecated as I rebuild the daily production application
+# Historical simulation engine is deprecated as I rebuild the daily production application

 The stream directory contains all the code needed to display a bokeh application displaying a live list of SPXW options to trade according algorithm described below